Jump to topic

 - Process improvements

 There are various ways that fellow is assigned to projects.
-These include the fellow reaching out to the specific area(s) of interest, asking stakeholders during meet and greets, or working directly with the preceptor on projects critical to organizational needs.
+These include the fellow reaching out to the specific area(s) of interest, asking stakeholders during meet-and-greets, or working directly with the preceptor on projects critical to organizational needs.
 The preceptor will review the project list with the fellow to ensure that the projects are appropriate and meaningful for the fellow.

-The fellow is paid a competitive salary and receives benefits commensurate with our first-year medical resident training program.
+The fellow is paid a competitive salary and receives benefits commensurate with the first-year medical resident training program.
 The fellow is eligible for medical, dental and vision insurance as well as personal days and paid time off.
 In addition, the fellow can make contributions into a 401(k) retirement plan.